Financial-Times/origami-website/_tutorials/build-service.md

 There is one more step, before our page is entirely functional.
 Not all Origami components use JavaScript.
 In fact, of the ones we've used in this example, only `o-table` does.

 So our final step involves providing our table with the ability to sort its content.
-Much like the `link` tag for the CSS, we fetch JavaScript bundles from an Build Service endpoint, through a `script` tag.
+Much like the `link` tag for the CSS, we fetch JavaScript bundles from a Build Service endpoint, through a `script` tag.

 Let's add the following to our `<head>`:

 <pre><code class="o-syntax-highlight--html">&lt;script src="https://www.ft.com/__origami/service/build/v2/bundles/js?modules=o-table">&lt;/script></code></pre>
 <aside><a href="https://codepen.io/ft-origami/pen/ejLNNL" class="o-typography-link--external" target="\_blank" rel="noopener">Show me the CodePen</a></aside>

-Now you can scroll down to your table, and sort alphabetically by fruit name, or numerically by popularity.
+Now you can scroll down to your table, and sort fruit alphabetically by name, or numerically by popularity.

 ## Next steps